 While forcing users to use two-factor authentication or asking that they create unique passwords frequently can seem ‘annoying’ to users, good cyber hygiene is essential to reducing risk.
 With practices in place that require users to rotate passwords, VPN from outside the organization, and undergo compliance audits, even account compromises can be contained.

 Keep Your Software Updated

 Old software is fertile ground for attackers.
 Many attackers keep databases of software vulnerabilities, which they steer their malicious bots towards.
 As software companies identify their own vulnerabilities, they release patches to prevent exploitation.
-You want to make sure you have a process for routinely monitoring the state of your software and keeping it current.
+You should have a process for routinely updating your software to keep it current.

 While keeping backups can’t prevent attacks, they can help to reduce the impact should one occur.
 Importantly, you want your backups to keep separate from your primary network so that the backups aren’t compromised if your network is.

 Not all parts of your network are equally critical.
 But, an attack in one part of the network could harm another, more critical part of the network.
 A good practice is to thoughtfully segment your network and prevent interaction where it’s not necessary.
 A common, obvious example is using a ‘guest’ network for wifi connections for customers or vendors (or anyone who doesn’t “need” to be on your core network).
 Depending on your IT infrastructure, there may be other areas to segment your network.
 In this case, you’ll want to make sure you double down on cybersecurity infrastructure for the most critical parts of your business infrastructure.